KoeYe/SimWorld-doc/docs/source/components/citygen.md

-# City Layout Procedural Generation
+# Layout Generation

-The **City Layout Procedural Generation (CLPG)** module is a key component of the SimWorld simulator, responsible for generating realistic city layouts from simple input specifications.
+The **Layout Generation** module is a key component of the SimWorld simulator, responsible for generating realistic city layouts from simple input specifications.
 This module provides a flexible and extensible framework for creating diverse urban environments that can be used for various embodied AI tasks.

 ## Data Structure